UncombedCoconut/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 Beware, some unit tests assume `TM_STATES == 5`, and nearly all testing has been in BB(5) mode.
 Similarly, to change the number of tape symbols, update the `SYMBOLS` value in the same file, but beware of unit tests assuming the default value of 2.

-To speed up the `direct` prover dramatically at most depths, build `--features sink_heuristic`.
+To speed up the `direct` prover dramatically at most depths, build with `--features sink_heuristic`.
-The effect is to reduce the search space in a way that leads to a few false negatives (TMs only proven at later iterations than necessary), but *much* faster search iterations.
+The effect is to reduce the search space in a way that leads to a few false negatives (TMs proven only at later iterations than necessary), but *much* faster search iterations.
 Overall, this means TMs are solved in less time.
-The reason this isn't the default is that the algorithm is clearer and more easily reproduced without it.
+The reason this isn't the default is to simplify the algorithm in the paper and for reproducers.

+Disabling the `fix_zero` feature via `--no-default-features` makes an opposite trade-off, by switching to a more general "visit-tracking" version of FAR.
+The price is a severe speed penalty in the proof search, and incompatibility with `.dvf`-file verifiers designed for the original proof conditions.
+The upside is that a few TMs gain proofs at lower depth.

 ## How it works: practice